 - Emergency fund: How much is in your emergency fund?
 Does it need more or less money?
 A solid emergency fund benchmark is three to six months worth of expenses.
 If you struggled with unexpected expenses in the past, increasing your emergency fund might be a good idea.

-- Automatic payments: Are there any automatic payments (eg. Netflix subscription or your Internet bill) to remove or adjust?
+- Automatic payments: Are there any automatic payments (for example, Netflix subscription or your Internet bill) to remove or adjust?
 ‘Set it and forget it’ is a helpful set-up for many to stay on top of their bills.
 However, you may end up paying more for a service than you thought.
 Or, maybe you’re paying for something you don’t use anymore.
 Eliminate any automatic payments that aren’t working for you anymore.
 You may also want to set up automatic payments for new vendors.

 - Credit score: Do you know if your credit score is good, bad, or somewhere in between?
 Having a healthy credit history is the best way to make sure that, when the time comes, creditors consider you a reliable borrower.
 To make sure you are on the right track, it’s important to check your credit score annually.